Protect your income & take control of your tax liabilities

 Is the IRS threatening you with wage garnishments?
 Has a creditor already begun to garnish your wages?
-If so, it’s time to contact a wage garnishment lawyer.
+If so, it’s time to contact a wage garnishment attorney.

 If you have unresolved liabilities with the IRS, they can start reaching into your paycheck.
 When your employer receives notification from the IRS that they will be garnishing your wages, your employer has the legal obligation to transfer a percentage of your earnings directly to the government.
 This process will continue until the liabilities you owe the IRS has been paid in full.

 At Damiens Law Firm, PLLC, we understand that money being pulled from your paycheck can make life really hard.
 You might not have enough money to buy life essentials or pay the bills.
 Our wage garnishment attorney is here to help you put a stop to the IRS taking your income.
 When you come in for your free consultation, our legal team can evaluate your case for economic hardship or other factors that can enable us to negotiate for the release of the levy against your paycheck.

 Wage garnishment attorneys work to stop IRS wage garnishments before they begin and help you explore potential legal avenues if your bank account is already taking a hit.
 In addition, they can negotiate with the IRS on your behalf and help you establish a reasonable payment plan with lenders.

 They will also ensure any wage garnishments enacted upon you meet federal standards and find out what options exist to stop collectors from skimming off your income.
 If your circumstances allow it, an experienced tax attorney can help you file a bankruptcy petition or dispute a garnishment that places you under undue financial hardship.